Why we work in Sierra Leone

 There is also an urgent need for current information on medical and healthcare subjects, on managing infection and on safe practices within communities.
 The specialist books we can provide from UK medical publishers will support the development of health services in the country.

 Our work in Sierra Leone

-In 2016 we began to support Sierra Leone again and the first shipment arrived in Freetown in early June, containing around 33,000 books.
-Working through the Sierra Leone Library Board (SLLB) as our distribution partner, these books have been donated to public and community libraries, schools, hospitals, prisons and higher education institutions across the country.
+Working through the Sierra Leone Library Board (SLLB) as our distribution partner, the brand new books we provide reach public and community libraries, schools, hospitals, prisons and higher education institutions across the country.